-The Series 2015A Bonds are special obligations of the District, payable solely from and secured by a pledge of Subordinated Water Revenues as more fully described herein.
+The Series 2015 Bonds are special obligations of the District, payable solely from and secured by a pledge of Subordinated Water Revenues as more fully described herein.
 Subordinated Water Revenues generally consist of the District's Water Revenues (adjusted for deposits to and withdrawals from the Rate Stabilization Fund) remaining after the payment of all Water Operation and Maintenance Costs.
-The Series 2015A Bonds have been issued on parity with the District's Water System Revenue Bonds and Parity Debt heretofore or hereafter issued, as more fully described herein, including certain payment obligations of the District under interest rate swap agreements entered into by the District in connection therewith.
-Neither the full faith and credit nor the taxing power of the District is pledged to the payment of the Series 2015A Bonds or the interest thereon.
+The Series 2015 Bonds have been issued on parity with the District's Water System Revenue Bonds and Parity Debt heretofore or hereafter issued, as more fully described herein, including certain payment obligations of the District under interest rate swap agreements entered into by the District in connection therewith.
+Neither the full faith and credit nor the taxing power of the District is pledged to the payment of the Series 2015 Bonds or the interest thereon.

-MATURITY SCHEDULE (SEE INSIDE COVER)
+MATURITY SCHEDULES (SEE INSIDE COVER)

-The Series 2015A Bonds will be offered when, as and if issued, subject to the approval of validity by Norton Rose Fulbright US LLP, Los Angeles, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel, and certain other conditions.
-Certain legal matters will be passed upon for the District by its General Counsel and for the Underwriters by Orrick, Herrington & Sutcliffe LLP, San Francisco, California.
-It is anticipated that the Series 2015A Bonds will be available for delivery through the facilities of DTC in New York, New York by Fast Automated Securities Transfer (FAST) on or about March 3, 2015.
+The Series 2015 Bonds of each Series were sold to Wells Fargo Bank, National Association (the "Initial Purchaser") by competitive sale on June 2, 2015.
+The Series 2015 Bonds of each Series will be offered when, as and if sold and received by the Initial Purchaser, subject to the approval of validity by Norton Rose Fulbright US LLP, Los Angeles, California, and Curls Bartling P.C., Oakland, California, Co-Bond Counsel, and certain other conditions.
+Certain legal matters will be passed upon for the District by its General Counsel.
+Orrick, Herrington & Sutcliffe LLP, San Francisco, California, is serving as Special Tax Counsel to the Initial Purchaser.
+It is anticipated that the Series 2015 Bonds will be available for delivery through the facilities of DTC in New York, New York by Fast Automated Securities Transfer (FAST) on or about June 17, 2015.